-Assistance to Individuals with Disabilities in Reviewing the Rulemaking Record: Upon request, the a disability who needs assistance to review the comments or other documents in the public rulemaking record for the final rule.
+Assistance to Individuals with Disabilities in Reviewing the Rulemaking Record: Upon request, the Department will provide an accommodation or appropriate auxiliary aid or service to an individual with a disability who needs assistance to review the comments or other documents in the public rulemaking record for the final rule.
 To schedule an appointment for this type of accommodation or auxiliary aid, please call (202) 240-3110 or (800) 537-7697 (TDD) for assistance or email 1557@hhs.gov.